IOWA Magazine | 08-28-2024

 Iowa’s Charm

-Long has spent much of his career working in university towns since leaving Iowa, but he says none compare to the UI.
+Long has spent much of his career working in university towns since leaving Iowa, but he says none compares to the UI.
 “The layout of the campus is beautiful, with the rolling hills,” Long says.
 “Going across the [Iowa] river to the campus from the dorms is, I think, a cool scene.”
 And yet, for all of its history, the campus has evolved.
 Every time he’s back in Iowa City, Long makes a point to visit familiar spots and see what’s changed.
 A business student in the 1980s, Long had many of his classes in Phillips Hall.
 When he’s returned over the years to speak to classes at the Tippie College of Business, he’s marveled at the modern amenities of the Pappajohn Business Building.
 “I just like the feel of the campus, the beauty of it,” he says.
 “The Old Capitol area, the Pentacrest—it’s just part of the charm of Iowa.”

 alt text